mattcoler/LLMs-in-Edu/README.md

 - To create a collaborative framework for LLM education, promoting engagement and understanding.

 ## Deliverables
+The deliverables below can be found in the project [Wiki](https://github.com/mattcoler/chatGPT/wiki).

 1. **Policy document response**: A critical analysis of the current LLM usage policy with proposed enhancements.
 2. **LLM Integration strategy**: Strategy document outlining the integration of GPT in coursework.
 3. **Assessment protocol**: Mixed-methods framework for evaluating LLM integration effectiveness.